 - The 5 leading eCommerce OMS solutions are Shopify, Salesforce Order Management, Magento (Adobe Commerce) Order Management, BigCommerce, and QuickBooks Commerce.

-What is eCommerce order management system?
+What is an eCommerce order management system?

 An eCommerce order management system (OMS) is a digital solution that centralizes and automates the entire lifecycle of an online order, from the moment it is placed to the time it reaches the customer's doorstep.